UKG lays off 950 workers

 jobs lost

-A timeline of AI harm, layoffs, regulatory actions & model failures
+A timeline of AI harm, layoffs and regulatory actions

 Meta cut 198 jobs (0% of workforce), explicitly attributed to AI/automation.